David Albert

-David Z. Albert (born 1954) is Professor of Philosophy and Director of the MA Program in The Philosophical Foundations of Physics at Columbia University in New York.
+David Z. Albert (born 1954) is an American philosopher specializing in the philosophy of physics.
+He is Professor of Philosophy and Director of the MA Program in The Philosophical Foundations of Physics at Columbia University in New York.

 Education and career

-He received his bachelor's degree in physics from Columbia College (1976) and his PhD in theoretical physics from The Rockefeller University (1981) under Professor Nicola Khuri.
+He received his bachelor's degree in physics from Columbia College (1976) and his PhD in theoretical physics from The Rockefeller University (1981) under Nicola Khuri.
 Afterwards, he worked with Yakir Aharonov of Tel Aviv University.
 He has spent most of his career in the philosophy department at Columbia University, although he has also been a frequent visiting professor of philosophy at Rutgers University.
 In 2015, he was elected a Fellow of the American Academy of Arts & Sciences.

 Philosophical work

-Albert has published four books—Quantum Mechanics and Experience (1992), Time and Chance (2000), After Physics (2015), and A Guess at the Riddle (2023)—as well as numerous articles on quantum mechanics.
-His books have been both praised and criticized for their informal, conversational style.
+Albert has published four books—Quantum Mechanics and Experience (1992), Time and Chance (2000), After Physics (2015), and A Guess at the Riddle (2023)—as well as numerous articles on interpretations of quantum mechanics, the direction of time, and other topics.
+His writing has been both praised and criticized for its informal, conversational style.
+His first two books are considered influential in the development of the contemporary literature on philosophy of physics.

+Interpretations of quantum mechanics

+Albert's first book, Quantum Mechanics and Experience, is regarded to have set a key research agenda in the philosophy of quantum mechanics: that of finding an interpretation of quantum mechanics that is realist in the traditional philosophical sense.
+This program is in opposition to the Copenhagen interpretation, most popular among working physicists, which had been criticized since its formulation as failing to give an account of observer-independent reality.
+In Albert's book, he explicates the measurement problem and discusses three interpretations of quantum mechanics which aim to resolve this problem within the context of scientific realism: Ghirardi–Rimini–Weber theory, De Broglie–Bohm theory, and the many-worlds interpretation.
+This "three-way debate" has framed much of the discourse on foundations of quantum mechanics in the decades since.

+In this book and his subsequent work, Albert has argued that the Everett (many-worlds) interpretation is incoherent or incomplete, failing to adequately account for probabilities and the Born rule.
+He has also argued for wave function realism, the view that the quantum wave function is a concrete physical object, while the "geometrical appearances" of three-dimensional space are produced by the dynamics of the wave function.
+This contrasts with the "primitive ontology" view (promoted by Valia Allori and others) that objects in space and time are fundamental.